St. Louis Community College–Forest Park: Programs

-STLCC-Forest Park offers number of construction-related degrees in Automotive Technology, Building Inspection & Code Enforcement Technology, Plumbing Design Engineering Technology, and Fire Protection Technology.
-Forest Park has the Jack Miller Hospitality Studies Program which prepares students for the hospitality industry, including programs in Culinary Arts, Baking and Pastry Arts and Hotel Management.
+The college offers a number of construction-related degrees in Automotive Technology, Building Inspection & Code Enforcement Technology, Plumbing Design Engineering Technology, and Fire Protection Technology.

+The Jack Miller Hospitality Studies Program prepares students for the hospitality industry, including programs in Culinary Arts, Baking and Pastry Arts and Hotel Management.
 Practical culinary courses include intense studies in the process of making chocolate.

-Career courses leading to a Class A CDL (Commercial Drivers License) are offered, with driver training facilities on campus.
+Class A and Class B commercial driver's license (CDL) courses are offered, with driver training facilities on campus.

-Humanities programs in drama, theater production, music, fine art and commercial art attract many students.
-The campus is home to the Mildred E. Bastian Center for the Performance Arts.

-An associate degree program in Funeral Sciences is offered.
+An associate degree program in Funeral Services is offered.

 Athletics

-STLCC operates as a single entity in athletic competition; Forest Park students are permitted to participate if eligible.
+St. Louis Community College operates as a single entity in athletic competition; Forest Park students are permitted to participate if eligible.
+The school's teams compete in the National Junior College Athletic Association (NJCAA) as part of the Missouri Community College Athletic Conference.

-Forest Park serves as "home court" for Men's and Women's Basketball.
+Forest Park serves as home court for both men and women's basketball teams.

-STLCC teams are called "Archers".
-Prior to STLCC consolidating athletic programs under one banner, STLCC-Forest Park was known as the Highlanders.
+St. Louis Community College teams are known as the Archers.
+Prior to St. Louis Community College consolidating athletic programs under one banner, Forest Park athletic teams were known as the Highlanders.